 - ability of the visualization to generate insights

 - ability of the visualization to tell a story that reaches broad audiences

 - technical merit

-The judging panel will select the top three submissions, each of which will be converted into a poster and displayed in the Data & GIS Services lab.
+The judging panel will select the top three submissions, each of which will be converted into a poster and displayed in the Data and Visualization Services lab.
 The three finalists will also receive Amazon gift cards - $250 for the top submission, $150 for the second place submission, and $100 for the third place submission.
 The winning submission will also be converted to an exhibit to be displayed on the LINK Media Wall.

 Please address all questions to Angela Zoss (email@example.com), Data Visualization Coordinator, 226 Perkins Library.